ISO 22331, Guidance for Business Continuity Strategy

 This note describes the value to executives and business continuity professionals of an emerging ISO technical specification for business continuity management (BCM).
 ISO 22331 (Security and resilience – Business continuity management systems – Guidance for business continuity strategy) is scheduled for publication in 2018.
 The emerging ISO 22331 is consistent with the requirements of ISO 22301, the international Business Continuity Management Systems (BCMS) standard.
 ISO 22331 is being designed to guide the organization’s business continuity (BC) strategy determination and selection effort as a part of the operation of its BCM system or BCM program.

 The rationale for the new guidance is to remedy a recurring problem within the organization’s operation of the lifecycle of the BCM systems or BCM programs—namely, that organizations often jump from the business impact analysis (BIA) and risk assessment to writing plans, overlooking the process of evaluating the range of options available to them to address management-approved business continuity requirements.
-This lapse may omit elements of BC strategy formation, including determination and selection, establishing resource requirements, and protection and mitigation of risk, that are vital to the organization’s tactical recovery within a predetermined timeframe.
+This lapse may omit elements of BC strategy formation, including determination and selection, as well as protection and mitigation of risk, that are vital to the organization’s tactical recovery within a predetermined timeframe.

 The Art of War